Khum1/hangman/README.md

-## Project title: Hangman
+# Hangman

 In this project I have created the game Hangman using python.
+Once started, the game will choose a fruit from a list of items and replace the number of letters with blanks to fill in.
+It will ask you to enter a letter, if the letter is contained in the secret word, it will imput the letter into the correct position.
+If not, it will remove a life from your stash and begin building the hangman.
+The game ends either when you guess the word correctly, or you lose 5 lives.
 This project allowed me to develop my coding skills in python and consolidate some of the principles that I have previously learnt such as if and while loops.
 I have also begun learning, understanding and applying basic principles of OOP (Classes).

+## Getting Started

-Technologies used: python
+Technologies used: Python 3.11.0
+Run from

 ## Milestone 2